Quest's Camp Thunderbird COVID-19 Update

 Quest’s Camp Thunderbird is dedicated to providing recreational programs for adults with developmental disabilities.
 This is their chance to learn new skills and focus on the remarkable things they can do, while making new friends and unforgettable memories.

-Because of the physical and behavioral challenges associated with Down syndrome, autism, Cerebral Palsy and other developmental disabilities, the opportunities for these individuals to relax, socialize and have fun are often very limited.
-Quest's Camp Thunderbird’s six and 12-day overnight sessions gives parents and guardians a break from the demands of 24-hour caregiving.
-For many families, this respite is their first chance to relax, spend time with friends, or even take a vacation knowing that their loved one is receiving quality care and attention.
+The physical and behavioral challenges associated with Down syndrome, autism, Cerebral Palsy and other developmental disabilities often limit opportunities to relax, socialize and have fun.
+Quest’s Camp Thunderbird’s six-day overnight sessions provide parents and guardians a break from the demands of 24-hour caregiving.
+For many families, this respite is their first chance to relax, spend time with friends or even take a vacation knowing that their loved one is receiving quality care and attention.

 Age-specific programming ensures that all the unique recreational and developmental needs of the participants are met.